Obada111/competitive-programming/README.md

 ## 4. Setting Up Sublime Text for Competitive Programming

-This is a compact version of how I configured Sublime Text for competitive programming, based on the FastOlympicCoding plugin and community blogs.citeturn9search3turn9search11turn9search19turn9search33
+This is a compact version of how I configured Sublime Text for competitive programming, based on the FastOlympicCoding plugin and community blogs.

 ### 4.1 Tools You Need

 - **C++ compiler**: `g++` (from MinGW / MSYS2 / WSL, depending on your OS).
 - **Sublime Text 3 or 4**.
 - **FastOlympicCoding** plugin for Sublime.
-- (Optional but very useful) **FastOlympicCodingHook** + **Competitive Companion** browser extension for automatic test-case parsing.citeturn9search7
+- (Optional but very useful) **FastOlympicCodingHook** + **Competitive Companion** browser extension for automatic test-case parsing.

 ### 4.2 Install Sublime Text